Leif Newry Fitzroy Crozier

 Leif Newry Fitzroy Crozier (11 June 1846 – 25 February 1901), commonly known as L. N. F. Crozier, was a Canadian Militia officer and a superintendent of the North-West Mounted Police (NWMP), now best remembered for his role in the North-West Rebellion of 1885, a resistance movement headed by Métis leader Louis Riel in what is now the modern province of Saskatchewan.

 Early life

 Crozier was born in June 1846 in Ireland.
-The family emigrated to Canada and settled in Belleville, Upper Canada.
+The family emigrated to Canada and settled in Belleville, Canada West.
 In Belleville he tried a number of occupations such as printing, clerking in stores and offices, and in a lawyer's office.
-Subsequently he studied for a period at a medical college.
+Subsequently, he studied for a period at a medical college.
 The military had been Crozier's earliest interest, and he had enlisted in the Canadian Militia at the age of 16 with the 15th Battalion Volunteer Militia (Infantry) Canada.
 He had served during the Fenian raids and by 1873 reached the rank of major in the militia.